mgibowski/mgibowski.dev/content/blog/2021-11-11-immutability-in-elixir.md

 There is a saying: _"No man can enter the same river twice"_.
 And it is true.
 Nothing is persistent.
 Whenever you enter a river, you are in contact with some particles of water.
 If you do that again, all of those particles are already long time gone.
 You are entering a completely different water, a different river.
 Yet, for our conveniece, we give it the same name - a _Hudson River_.

-It's the same with everything.
-We call one city _Tokio_ and we were calling it with the same name 300 years ago.
-Although most of the buildings and all of the inhabitants have changed multiple times in between.

-It is perfectly fine for us humans to give a name to a concept that is changing over time.
+It is perfectly fine for us, humans, to give a name to a concept that is changing over time.
 It would be quite strange to be forced to verbously give a different name to things based on their current state.
 Imaging saying _me_just_woken_up_, _me_before_coffee_, _me_drinking_coffee_, _me_working_ just because you are transitioning from one state to another.
 Crazy, isn't it?
 Yet mainsteam languages force us to do this when dealing with immutable data.

-Immutability and name rebinding in Elixir is actually very alike things in our world.
+Immutability and name rebinding in Elixir are actually very alike things in our world.
 You can not change the past (_immutability_) and you are free to give the same names to concepts, even if they change over time (_name rebinding_).

 That's all I have to say about immutability in Elixir.
 I hope you enjoyed it!